berntf/otwo/ServerInstallTestnet.md

 ## Preparing your server for testnet

-These instructions will help you in preparing a server for the Oxycoin testnet network.
+These instructions will guide you through the steps preparing a server for the Oxycoin testnet network.
+After you're done with these preparations, please continue with the testnet installation for a Oxycoin testnet node.

 ### Prerequisites